Camille Bordas

 Camille Bordas is a French writer and academic.
-She is an assistant professor at the University of Florida and her writing has been published in The New Yorker, The Paris Review, Tin House, Chicago Magazine, and LitHub.
+She was an assistant professor at the University of Florida and her writing has been published in The New Yorker, The Paris Review, Tin House, Chicago Magazine, and LitHub.

 Bordas was born in France and grew up in Mexico.
 She moved to the United States in 2012 to be with her husband, Adam Levin, who is also a writer.